Create A Free Profile

 So, if you're not providing standard-issue equipment that your in-house team uses, how can you make sure your VA has what they need to do their job well?

-During the interview process, a property manager should confirm that a potential virtual contractor has:
+During the initial review process, a property manager should confirm that a potential virtual contractor has:

 • A computer with enough speed or capacity to work within your software systems, as-needed